-- 1. Looked after children and previously looked after children.
+- Looked after children and previously looked after children.
 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
-Baptised Catholic children resident in the parish Holy Spirit. - 4.
-Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
+Baptised Catholic children resident in the parish of Holy Spirit. - 4.
+Other baptised Catholic children.

+- 5. Other children who have a sibling in the school at the time of admission. - 6.
 Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
 Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

-8. Other children.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
+Other children.

-If it is not possible to offer places for all applications within any criteria above then priority will be given to those living closest to the school measured by the shortest walking distance from the child's home.
-We will measure from the property's address point, to the nearest school gate (using recognised routes known to the Authority at the time of measurement).
-In the event of distances being the same for 2 or more applicants where this distance would be last place/s to be allocated, a random lottery will be carried out in a public place.
-All the names will be entered into a hat and the required number of names will be drawn out.
+If it is not possible to offer places for all applicants within any criteria above, then places will be allocated to the children who live nearest to the school.
+Distance will be measured by [the relevant local authority measure].
+In the event of distances being the same for two or more applicants where this distance would be last place/s to be allocated, we will use a system to randomly pick who will be offered a place.